akuity/kargo/docs/docs/40-contributor-guide/10-hacking-on-kargo.md

 ```

 :::info
-If you wish to opt-out of executing the tests within a container, use the
+If you wish to opt-out of executing the tests within a container (for
-following instead:
+performance reasons, perhaps), drop the `hack-` prefix from the target:

 ```shell
 make test-unit